mixpanel/docs/pages/docs/migration/google-analytics.md

     - Utilize the CDPs backfilling feature, like [Segment Replay](https://segment.com/docs/guides/what-is-replay/), to re-send historical data to Mixpanel
 - If you don't have a CDP, you can leverage our [Warehouse Connector](/docs/tracking-methods/data-warehouse/overview) to import your GA4 data from Google BigQuery into Mixpanel.
 Below we outline steps for the migration process.

-#### Loading historical data via Mixpanel Bigquery Warehouse Connector
+#### Loading historical data via Mixpanel BigQuery Warehouse Connector

 ![image](/public/ga4_overview.png)

 At a high-level, the migration consists of 4 steps:
 1. Set up a new Mixpanel project which is on [Simplified ID Merge system](/docs/tracking-methods/identifying-users#simplified-vs-original-id-merge).
-2. Set up GA4 Bigquery Export following the instructions [here](https://support.google.com/analytics/answer/9823238?hl=en#zippy=%2Cin-this-article).
+2. Set up GA4 BigQuery Export following the instructions [here](https://support.google.com/analytics/answer/9823238?hl=en#zippy=%2Cin-this-article).
-3. Transform GA4 data in Bigquery.
+3. Transform GA4 data in BigQuery.
 4. Set up [Mixpanel Warehouse Connector](/docs/tracking-methods/data-warehouse/overview) to initiate data sync from BigQuery to Mixpanel

 ##### GA4 event schema

 While GA4 event data model is similar to Mixpanel, its schema in BigQuery is not entirely compatible with Mixpanel and needs to be first transformed before ingesting into Mixpanel.
-For example, event properties are stored in `event_params`(RECORD data type) in Bigquery.
+For example, event properties are stored in `event_params`(RECORD data type) in BigQuery.
 Sending them directly to Mixpanel will result in nested data structure which is not ideal for data analysis.

 ##### GA4 user schema